pgorni/mami-the-spoiler-bot/README.md

 - `export DISCORD_BOT_TOKEN=<token>`
 - `export DISCORD_BOT_ID=<bot_client_id>`

-Next, install the dependencies listed below (you can do so with `bundle install` if you have Bundler installed on your system).
+Next, install the dependencies listed below (you can do so with `bundle install --without development` if you have Bundler installed on your system).

 The bot requires a Discord bot token.
 You can obtain one [here](https://discordapp.com/developers/applications/me).